BodduSriPavan-111/pyCoastal/paper.md

 **3.1.2 JONSWAP spectrum**

-This spectrum modifies the PM with a peaked enhancement factor [@Hasselmann et al., 1973] as:
+This spectrum modifies the PM with a peaked enhancement factor [@Hasselmann1973] as:

 $$
 S_{J}(f) = S_{PM}(f)\;\gamma^{\displaystyle